utilitywarehouse/tflint-ruleset-kafka-config/README.md

 $ make
 ```

-You can easily install the built plugin with the following:
+You can easily install locally the built plugin with the following:

 ```
 $ make install